kg0529/Case-Study-Part-2/README.md

-5. Start up the prometheus on the cluster, then monitoring the cluster and flask app in Grafana.
-Having the dashboard up for cpu and memory usage.
+5. Starting up the prometheus on the cluster, then monitoring the cluster and flask app in Grafana.
+Having the dashboard up for monitoring cpu and memory usage.
    ![](https://github.com/kg0529/Case-Study-Part-2/blob/main/screenshots/s9.png?raw=true)
    ![](https://github.com/kg0529/Case-Study-Part-2/blob/main/screenshots/s10.png?raw=true)